wintoncode/Winton.AspNetCore.Seo/README.md

 The output of the robots.txt is controlled by the implementation of the `IRobotsTxtOptions` interface.
 When `AddSeo` is called a default implementation of this interface will be used, unless one has already been registered beforehand.
 The default options apply the following policy:

 * The URL of the sitemap is specified in all environments.
-* In the production environment all user agents are allowed to indexing any part of the site.
+* In the production environment all user agents are allowed to index any part of the site.
 * In all other environments, all user agents are disallowed from indexing any part of the site.

 *Note: It's always worth remembering that malicious bots can just ignore a robots.txt file, so it should not be relied on to hide any sensitive parts of the site.*